BeardMagics/CustomKill/README.md

   - Config file of CustomKill.cfg
   - Configurable to set each category as viewable by all or by admin
   - Config flag field: `RestrictKillsToAdmin` = `boolean` (true / false)
+  - Level Service Mode to track players by highest gearscore or GS at time of kill ( 1 or 2 )

 ---